Posted on

 cover image

-I’ll be honest here.
-I know that there are lots of resources on the internet on this very topic of building and growing your email list.
-But you already have enough on your plate.
-You don’t want to increase complications with another list of usual list building/email marketing tips.
+We will be honest here.
+We know that there are various resources on the internet for building and growing your email list.
+But you already have enough on your plate and you don’t want another task on the list with the usual list-building/email marketing tips.

-Over the years, I’ve tried a number of ways to grow our mailing list in order to improve the number of WordPress email subscription.
-I’ve picked the best ones for you here.
+Over the years, we have tried diverse ways to grow our mailing list to improve the number of WordPress email subscriptions.
+We have picked the best ones for you here.
 Most of them are easy to implement, some are not so obvious, but they all have given us the best results.

 Clearly define your target audience

-To build an email list fast, consider offering valuable free resources or incentives like ebooks or templates in exchange for an email address.
+To build a relevant email list quickly, offer valuable free resources or incentives like ebooks or templates.

 Building an email list from scratch requires clearly defining your target audience and creating targeted, personalized calls to action that encourage opt-ins.

-Whenever I send an email, I try to target one specific group of people.
-After a while, I started noticing that I don’t need to convince my prospects to buy.
-All I have to do is notify them about a product and they buy it themselves.
+Whenever we send an email, we target one specific audience segment.
+After a while, we started noticing that we didn’t need to convince our prospects to buy anymore.
+All we have to do is notify them about a product and the conversions happen smoothly.
 That’s the beauty of engaging a small and relevant group of prospects.

 Did you know that a personalized Call to Action (CTA) works 202% better than a generic CTA?
-I always try to create audience-specific, page-specific, and contextual call to action buttons (CTAs) for my subscription forms, blogs, landing pages, or whatever else I’m trying to offer through emails.
+We always try to create audience-specific, page-specific and contextual call to action buttons (CTAs) for our subscription forms, blogs, landing pages, or whatever else we are trying to offer through emails.

 Imagine that a particular blog about “How to repair minor dents and scratches on your new car” is getting a lot of traffic to your website.
 Can you identify the opportunity here?
 You can use this to your advantage and try to persuade these visitors to subscribe to your email list.